Recently, we helped a SaaS client grow their website from 0 to 197,514 monthly organic traffic in less than 2 years.

 We hope you loved our SEO case study.

 It wasn’t too complex, right?
-What we did wasn’t rocket science:
+What we did wasn’t rocket science.

-Get in touch with us through our contact page.
+All you need to do is get in touch with us through our contact page.

 Edit 2: We received many questions on whether these results involved any link building.
 The short answer is: NO.

 We simply focused on creating awesome content that provides practical value.
 That netted the client a ton of organic backlinks.